 No doubt in your travels you have seen people conducting controlled burnings of prairies or fields, but you may not know why this is done.
-Generally, in a prairie lands, fields and pastures, controlled burns may be done annually or every few years to renew and revive the land.
+Generally, in prairie lands, fields, and pastures, controlled burns may be done annually or every few years to renew and revive the land.
 In some circumstances, you may also see lawn care workers using fire to get rid of thatch.
 Thatch removal with fire is a controversial subject, which we will discuss in this article.
 Continue reading to learn more about burning grass to remove thatch.

 Thatch Removal with Fire

 Thatch is a fibrous you, tan-brown organic matter that builds up in lawns or field between the soil and the grass blades.
-Despite the common misconception that thatch is a buildup of grass clippings and other debris, it is actually comprised of living surface roots, stems and runners.
+Despite the common misconception that thatch is a buildup of grass clippings and other debris, it is actually comprised of living surface roots, stems, and runners.

-Lawn clippings and other organic debris usually decay and breakdown quickly rather than accumulating on the soil surface.
+Lawn clippings and other organic debris usually decay and break down quickly rather than accumulating on the soil surface.
 The surface roots and runners, known as thatch, are usually caused by frequent, shallow watering, excessive use of nitrogen fertilizer, infrequent mowing, poor soil texture (clay, sand, compacted), poor soil aeration and/or excessive use of pesticides.

 Certain grasses are more prone to thatch buildup than other grasses, such as:

-For this reason, burning of grass has become a rather common practice in the Southeastern U.S. This is a much debated practice amongst lawn care specialist, however.
+For this reason, burning of grass has become a rather common practice in the southeastern U.S. This is a much-debated practice amongst lawn care specialist, however.

-Is Burning Of Grass Safe?
+Is Burning of Grass Safe?

 Using fire to get rid of thatch is generally not recommend because of safety concerns and fire hazards.
 Fire, even controlled ones, can be unpredictable and quickly get out of hand.
-Most experts will recommend mechanical or chemical de-thatching, regular soil aeration, power raking, scalping, vermiculture and proper lawn care practices (deep, infrequent watering, frequent mowing and slow release nitrogen fertilizer), rather than thatch removal with fire.
+Most experts will recommend mechanical or chemical de-thatching, regular soil aeration, power raking, scalping, vermiculture, and proper lawn care practices (deep, infrequent watering, frequent mowing, and slow-release nitrogen fertilizer), rather than thatch removal with fire.

 Laws about burning thatch and other garden matter differ from place to place, so it is important to check with your local fire department before burning anything.
 Some locations may have burning bans, while other places may require permits or have specific times when burning is allowed.
 To avoid hefty fines, be sure to do your homework about burning and fire ordinances in your location.
 It is also a good idea to discuss your plans with neighbors, so they’ll know what to expect.